slsriehl/generate-local-ssl/README.md

 ## Generate the SSL Certificate
 from https://gist.github.com/jed/6147872

-* Open the command line and cd into the root folder of your project.
+* Open Terminal and cd into the root folder of your project.

 * Create a temporary configuration file: